-Although the Payment Services Directive 2 (PSD2) is a less than catchy title, if you too agree with the above statement, then it is something you should at least be taking note of, if not celebrating, as it is nothing less than the dawning of a new era.
+Although the Payment Services Directive 2 (PSD2) is a less than catchy title, if the above statement sounds like it's about you, then it is something you should at least be taking note of, if not celebrating, as it is nothing less than the dawning of a new era.

 In 2015 it was decided that the industry had developed so much, and the products on offer were so different to those that had been available in 2007, that an updated directive was needed.
 Thus, the PSD2 came to be.

-One of the most important updates that the PSD2 offered was the tightening of regulations surrounding data security, in order to ensure that all private customer data is held and processed in absolute safety.
+One of the most important updates that PSD2 offers is the tightening of regulations surrounding data security, in order to ensure that all private customer data is held and processed in absolute safety.

 It also totally transforms the current, out-dated, banking model - where banks have full control over all financial data - and opens up the space to new and better business models.
 The way we relate to our money will never be the same.

-There are two main new services that will be introduced through the implementation of the PSD2.
+There are two main new services that will be introduced through the implementation of PSD2.